faizan-m/faizan-m.github.io/experience.md

 aside:
   toc: true
 ---
-## Software Engineering Intern, CTRL Labs
-### (C++, Python, Go)
-### May 2019 - August 2019

-CTRL Labs is developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.
-My first project was interfacing a hexapod robot with CTRL Kit allowing the robot's legs to mimic finger movements of a human user.
-I also developed a "soccer-mode" that allows the user to move the robot and individually kick its legs using muscle movements and gestures.
-I believe such control schemes have the potential to be incredibly intuitive and natural and can help break down the interaction barrier with robots.
-This work was featured in an NPR video recently:
-<div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>

-For the rest of my internship, I focused on prototyping some experimental features for CTRL Kit.

 ## Research Assistant, Autonomous Intelligent Robotics Lab, Tufts University
 ### (ROS, Unity, C++, C#, Python)
 ### Jan 2018 - Present